Summary of Antifragile by Nassim Taleb

 2. Find a solution

--> the energy released due to a setback creates the innovation.
+-> The energy released due to a setback creates the innovation.

 This principle also exists in reverse.
 Not enough problems create danger by making us weak.